Fairy tale parody: Origins

-The genre of fairy tale parody grew in popularity following the “Fractured Fairy Tales” segment on The Rocky and Bullwinkle Show in 1959, where well known fairy tales were presented with altered storylines for a modern audience.
-Since then, fairy tale adaptions have pervaded contemporary popular culture - subverting, shattering, and altering understandings of classic fairy tales, with the digital revolution significantly contributing to the dissemination of these new tales in the 21st century.
-There are two types of fairy tale parodies – one focused on mocking the fairy tale genre and individual tales themselves, and the other, reformatting tales to include more serious morals and social messages - literary scholars and critics tend to focus on the tales that reflect the evolving sociocultural conditions of the 21st century.
+The genre of fairy tale parody grew in popularity following the “Fractured Fairy Tales” segment on The Rocky and Bullwinkle Show in 1959, where well-known fairy tales were presented with altered storylines for a modern audience.
+Since then, fairy tale adaptions have pervaded contemporary popular culture—subverting, shattering, and altering understandings of classic fairy tales—with the digital revolution significantly contributing to the dissemination of these new tales in the 21st century.
+There are two types of fairy tale parodies: one focused on mocking the fairy tale genre and individual tales themselves, and the other, reformatting tales to include more serious morals and social messages.
+Literary scholars and critics tend to focus on the tales that reflect the evolving sociocultural conditions of the 21st century.
 The fluid nature of the fairy tale and the evolution of technology has allowed fairy tales to permeate a wide range of media, providing these parodied tales with means to be presented in more creative and advanced forms, and providing the creators with an ability to alter the audience's reception of the stories being told.
-This fluidity of the genre has allowed Fairy tale parodies to mutate over time, and to be portrayed in a plethora of forms - not only literary parodies but live-action and animated film and television, poetry, comics, and music, that have provided audiences with ubiquitous access to these complex narratives.
+This fluidity of the genre has allowed fairy tale parodies to mutate over time and be portrayed in a plethora of forms—not only literary parodies but live-action and animated film and television, poetry, comics, and music—that have provided audiences with ubiquitous access to these complex narratives.